TryQuiet/quiet/packages/desktop/README.md

 ----

 ## Handy tips

+To run multiple instances of Quiet for testing, run from the command line with the environment variable `DATA_DIR="<directory name>".

-Use lerna to install additional npm package
+Use lerna to install additional npm packages

 ```
 lerna add <npm-package-name> [--dev] <path-to-monorepo-package>